The shirt that started it all, the first print that the founder of Vacord made, for his own noise band.

 KISS is a common saying in business, as in Keep It Simple, Stupid.
 That’s a good practice with screen printing, too, in order to keep things lower in cost.
 Since there is a different screen for every color, it’s more time and effort and cost on the screen printer’s end to print multiple colors.

 So keep it simple.
 One color in one location is obviously cheapest.
 White discharge ink on black shirts can be very affordable and very attractive.
 If you want more than one color, you can do a lot design-wise with a second color for accent, but still keep it affordable, because two color screen printing isn’t that much more difficult than just one.
 But when you get into four colors on the front and three colors on the back, and maybe a sleeve print too, it’s going to start getting expensive.
 Keep it simple and keep it cheap.

 5. Use more affordable blank shirts

 A lot of people love American Apparel and Alternative Apparel shirts.
 And it makes sense to love them, because they are super nice.
 But they’re expensive.
-If you’re shopping for screen printing on a budget, there are a lot of affordable options that are ringspun cotton (that’s the soft kind) in nice cuts.
+If you’re shopping for custom band merch on a budget, there are a lot of affordable options that are ringspun cotton (that’s the soft kind) in nice cuts.